 There was the option of adding music.
 (Note that adding music was an option in the slideshow programs discussed in that other post.)
 I found good free music at several locations, including especially YouTube Audio Library (selectable by duration, which was valuable for this project), ccMixter, and Free Music Archive.
 Sometimes, with nothing but pictures, I might want intense instrumental music, vocal music, or otherwise something that would grab a person’s attention.
 But with the rapid pace of these slides, I figured viewers would need to concentrate.
 So I opted for a long, mellow piece of ambient New Age music.

 Now it was a question of what output setting to use.
 Premiere Elements offered several.
 I played with different MPEG and Windows Media (WMV) options.
-I found the WMV was much better at preserving image quality at low bitrates (i.e., smaller filesizes).
+I found that, at these image sizes, the WMV was much better at preserving image quality at low bitrates (i.e., smaller filesizes).
 Since people would see each image for only a fraction of a second, I decided the main quality concern was just to avoid giving the impression of really poor images.
 A WMV bitrate of 1.5Mbps was too low to provide quality results, but at 3Mbps things looked OK.
 So my final settings were 1920×1280, framerate same as source, two encoding passes, variable unconstrained bitrate mode, 3000Kbps, maximum depth.
 The WMV could take twice as long as MPEG to render, and PE could be more of a resource hog in the process of rendering the WMV, but the results were superior to MPEG at comparable bitrates.
 The final 21-minute video looked good and consumed 515MB.